Munchkin cat: Registry history

+Welfare concern

+Breeding bans

+Several countries and territories have prohibited breeding with Munchkins, including the Netherlands (2014), which prohibits breeding of all animals with genetic defects, and Victoria (Australia).
+The Australian Capital Territory (a territory of Australia) government considers the Munchkin breed to be "malformed animals" and the deliberate breeding of them "unacceptable" because of the "genetic health problems associated with such breeding".

+Munchkin cross-breeds like the bambino have also been subject to legal restrictions.

 Characteristics

-TICA Standards describe the Munchkin as "outgoing, intelligent, and responds well to being handled".
 Some sources state that the shortness of their legs does not interfere with their running and leaping abilities, while others state their ability to jump is limited by their condition.

 The Munchkin has similar characteristics to normal domestic cats, due to their frequent use as outcrosses.
 It is a small to medium-sized cat with a moderate body type and medium-plush coat.
 Male Munchkins typically weigh between 6 and 9 lb and are usually larger than female Munchkins, which typically weigh between 4 and 8 lb.
 The hind legs can be slightly longer than the front which creates a slight rise from the shoulder to the rump.
 The legs of the Munchkin may be slightly bowed, although excessive bowing is a disqualification in the show ring.
 Cow-hocked legs are also penalized.

 The Munchkin comes in all coat colors and patterns.
 It also comes in a long-haired variety, which is shown in a separate Munchkin Longhair category.
 The short-haired variety has a medium-plush coat while the long-haired has a semi-long silky coat.
 TICA rules for outcrossing allows the use of any domestic cat that does not already belong to a recognized breed.
 Similarity to other breeds is grounds for disqualification.
 Non-standard Munchkins are not allowed to be shown.

 In 2014, Lilieput, a Munchkin cat from Napa, California, was named the shortest statured living cat in the world by Guinness World Records.
 She stands 5.25 in tall.

 Health

-It is not fully known how the mutation impacts the health of the breed.
-Having only been officially introduced in 1991, the breed is still considered young.
-There were early speculations that the Munchkin would develop spinal problems commonly seen in short-legged dog breeds; however, in 1995 several breeders had their oldest Munchkins X-rayed and examined for signs of joint or bone problems and found none.

-The genetic mutation causing the short-legged trait in Munchkins is referred to as achondroplasia, the genetic disorder that results in dwarfism and is typically associated with an enlarged head as well as short legs but can also involve symptoms that include undersized jaw, thick-looking joints, curved spine, and a bow-legged or knock knee posture.
-The condition has sometimes been referred to as hypochondroplasia or pseudoachondroplasia.

-However, there appear to be two conditions with increased incidence in the Munchkin breed: lordosis (excessive curvature of the spine) and pectus excavatum (hollowed chest).
-Both conditions are commonly seen in humans with pseudoachondroplasia.
+The mutation that causes the shortened legs in the Munchkin is a chondrodysplasia.
+The Munchkin cat has an increased incidence of lordosis and pectus excavatum (hollowed chest).

 Munchkin cats are known to be at a higher risk (than other feline breeds) for severe osteoarthritis because the shorter limbs affect their activity levels and behavior.
 Diagnosis of osteoarthritis and the assessment of its severity for a cat may require radiography.

-Many pedigree cat associations around the world have refused to recognize the Munchkin cat due to the welfare of the breed and severity of the health issues.
+Many pedigree cat associations around the world have refused to recognize the Munchkin cat due to health concerns.